tbastis/MusicGeneration/README.md

 ### Token meanings and value ranges

-Due to uncountable bugs in the MidiTok source code, the values are (as far as I can tell) offset by random numbers, but do follow logic that shouldn't prevent us from using them anyway.
 Below is a description of each type of token, and the values it can take on according to our set parameters in the code.

 **BAR**: Indicates bar number...but really doesn't.
 It's value is always equal to 1.